alex-gamero/100-days-of-code/log.md

 **Today's Progress**: I am still preparing for the next exam, Web Programming.

 **Thoughts**: I also had work today, it was a busy day.
 But with tomorrow's study sesion, I know I'm going to be ready for the exam.

+### Day 54: August 13, Wednesday

+**Today's Progress**: I finished the Web Programming exam, now, let's focus on the next one, Java.

+**Thoughts**: The exam of today feelt super good, Also I had work after that, it was a busy day hahaha.